Chargebackhit API Reference

 object

-Data associated with the alert transaction, used for matching the alert to the transaction.
+Contains data associated with the alert transaction, used to match the alert to the transaction.

 object